Stummi/factorio-planner/README.md

 - Load / Save function
 - Module slots
 - Mod support (Should be easy to implement since this tool uses the factorio game files)
+- Currently theres no check if a recipe can be produced by the selected factory type
+- No data about power consumption

 ## Developing / Contributing
 Patches are Welcome.